alphauslabs/blueapi/docs/README.md

 We also plan to release client libraries for mainstream languages in the near future.
 In the meantime, we are making the service definitions [public](https://github.com/alphauslabs/blueapi) so you can generate your own client libraries for it in any gRPC-supported language.
 You can follow the instructions for your preferred language on [grpc.io](https://grpc.io/) to generate and use your client.

-You can also use [bluectl](https://github.com/alphauslabs/bluectl), our command line interface for Alphaus services if you prefer not to write code yourself.
+You can also use [bluectl](https://github.com/alphauslabs/bluectl), our official CLI tool if you prefer not to write code yourself.

 # Getting started